wellcomecollection/alpha/README.md

 You should use version 1.7.*

 The hostname, username and password should be set in an environmnent variable called `ELASTICSEARCH_URL` (eg `https://user:pass@host`).

+## Ingesting MARC XML records

+If you are developing locally, it is probably best to import a copy of the live database (using the Postgres backup tools) rather than re-ingesting the MARC XML files (as this way your IDs will be consistent with the live site).

+However if starting from scratch, or if wanting to update the live website with new and updated MARC records, you can run the various ingest scripts.

+The main one is:

+`bundle exec rake ingest:records[filename]` - where `filename` is the name of a MARC XML file (including extension) located in your local `import` folder of the project.

+Note: This may take some time, depending on the file size.
+You will also need to do this for each separate XML file.

+Once ingested, various other scripts may need to be run:

+`bundle exec rake people:queue_all_for_update_from_records` – this extracts author information from the records and creates People and Creator (join table) records.

+`bundle exec rake subjects:import_from_records` – this extracts subject information from the records and creates Subject and Tagging (join table) records.

+`bundle exec rake records:queue_download_package_job_for_newly_digitized_things` – this updates the digitized status of the records.

+`bundle exec rake people:get_identifiers` - this gets (other) identifiers for people using the servie VIAF

+`bundle exec rake people:queue_all_for_update_from_wikipedia` - this updates Wikipedia information (bio and photos) for people.

+### Updating ElasticSearch

+ElasticSearch currently can only be updated by deleting the indexes and re-importing all of the data.
+This can be done with:

+`bundle exec rake elasticsearch:people` – People data `bundle exec rake elasticsearch:subjects` – Subject data `bundle exec rake elasticsearch:records` – Record data